-Pamela Epple is Serenata of Santa Fe’s Artistic Director.
-She studied at the Juilliard School with Ronald Roseman and Elaine Douvas.
-In New York she maintained an active freelance career as a member of the American Composer’s Orchestra, P. D. Q. Bach, and the Paul Taylor Dance Company orchestra.
-A founding member of the Aspen Woodwind Quintet and the New York chamber group, Tafelmusik, Ms. Epple also toured widely with the Orpheus Chamber Orchestra.
-Festivals include Aspen, Monadnock, Angel Fire, Ouray, Moab and Yale-in-Norfolk.
-She has played English horn with Musica da Camera, the Santa Fe Opera, the Santa Fe Symphony, the Desert Chorale, the New Mexico Symphony, and the Santa Fe Chamber Music Festival Outreach Program.
-In the summer, Ms. Epple is a member of the guest faculty at Apple Hill Center for Chamber Music in Nelson, New Hampshire.
+Pamela Epple, oboist, is Serenata of Santa Fe’s Artistic Director.
+She studied at the Juilliard School in New York and maintained an active freelance career there as a member of the American Composer’s Orchestra, P. D. Q. Bach and the Paul Taylor Dance Company orchestra.
+She was a founding member of the Aspen Woodwind Quintet and the New York chamber group Tafelmusik.
+In New Mexico she has played Oboe and English Horn with Musica da Camera, the Santa Fe Opera, the Santa Fe Symphony, the Desert Chorale, the New Mexico Symphony, Sunday Chatter, and the Santa Fe Chamber Music Festival Outreach Program.
+In the summer she is a regular Guest Faculty member at the Apple Hill Center for Chamber Music in Nelson, New Hampshire.

 David Felberg is Artistic Director and co-founder of Chatter Sunday, Chatter 20-21, and Chatter Cabaret.
 He is concertmaster of the Santa Fe Symphony, Music Director of the Albuquerque Philharmonic, and associate concert master of the New Mexico Philharmonic and the New Mexico Symphony Orchestra, and conducts contemporary music with Chatter.
 Mr. Felberg teaches at the University of New Mexico, receiving a Master of Music in Conducting from the university.
 He made his New York debut in 2005.
 He was awarded a fellowship to the American Academy of Conducting at the Aspen Music Festival.
 Mr. Felberg plays an 1829 J.B.
 Vuillaume violin.

-In 1986, she defected to the United States, studied with Joseph Gingold at Indiana University, joined the faculty of Syracuse University and held numerous Principal Violin positions.
-She has appeared as soloist in Bucharest, Syracuse, Jacksonville, and Boston among others, and has participated in chamber music festivals of Bayreuth, Eastern, and Grand Tetons.
-Ms. Simionescu-Marquardt is a dedicated, sought after violin teacher, coach and clinician.
-In 2012, she moved to New Mexico with her husband, Paul Marquardt, a composer and pianist with whom she concertizes as a musical partner in recitals and chamber music.
+Ruxandra Simionescu-Marquardt attended the George Enescu Conservatory in Bucharest.
+She has performed as soloist in Bucharest, Syracuse, Jacksonville, and Boston among others, and has participated in chamber music festivals of Bayreuth, Eastern and the Grand Tetons.
+Ms. Simonescu-Marquardt is a dedicated violin teacher, coach, and clinician.
+In 2012, she moved to New Mexico with her husband, Paul Marquardt, a composer and pianist with whom she is a musical partner in recitals and chamber music.

-Scott Temple began his career in Philadelphia, playing with the Opera Company of Philadelphia, the Concerto Soloists of Philadelphia, and with a chamber music residency at the University of Delaware.
-In New York City, he played with the New York City Opera and the Metropolitan Opera, the Orchestra of St. Luke’s, the Orpheus Chamber Orchestra, and the Brooklyn Philharmonic.
-He has played chamber music at Grand Teton Music Festival, and with the Sylvan Winds.
-In New Mexico, Mr. Temple plays with Santa Fe Pro Musica, Serenata of Santa Fe, and the Taos Chamber Music Group.
+Scott Temple, french horn, began his career in Philadelphia, playing with the Opera Company of Philadelphia, and the Concerto Soloists of Philadelphia and with a chamber music residency at the University of Delaware.
+In New York City he played with the New York City Opera and the Metropolitan Opera, the Orchestra of St. Luke’s, the Orpheus Chamber Orchestra, and the Brooklyn Philharmonic.
+In New Mexico, Scott has played with the Santa Fe Chamber Music Festival, the Santa Fe Pro Musica, Canticum Novum, and Music From Angel Fire.